-In most states, an auto dealer bond is required when seeking licensure to operate an auto dealership or other type of motorized vehicle dealership.
+In most states, an auto dealer bond is required when seeking licensure to operate an auto dealership or other type of motor vehicle dealership.
+The bond is designed to protect the state and potential customers from dealerships that commit fraud.
 Typically, this bond is required as part of the auto dealer vehicle registration process.
 Let's take a closer look at auto dealer bonds and how they can help you run a successful motor vehicle dealer business.

 To understand how these types of surety bonds work, let's look at the three parties involved: